markomitranic/macola/macola.rs/wp-content/plugins/mailpoet/readme.txt

 5. Subscriber import (via a CSV file or directly from MailChimp)

 == Changelog ==

+= 3.11.0 - 2018-09-25 =
+* Added: notice for users who've migrated from MP2 to MP3;
+* Added: many new templates for newsletters, welcome emails, notifications, and Woo Commerce;
+* Added: improved sending method error handling;
+* Improved: onboarding user experience tweaks and improvements;
+* Fixed: JS warning in the emails section;
+* Fixed: minor translation issues;
+* Fixed: welcome emails removed from Premium page, as they're free now.

+= 3.10.1 - 2018-09-18 =
+* Improved: made some error messages clearer

+= 3.10 - 2018-09-11 =
+* Changed: welcome emails to new subscribers are now free for everyone!
+* Fixed: newsletter footer warning to be displayed if unsubscribe link is missing.

+= 3.9.1 - 2018-09-04 =
+* Improved: instructions for migrating from MP2 to MP3 clarified;
+* Improved: minor style adjustments for migration tool;
+* Improved: minor fixes to onboarding intro guide;
+* Improved: template page loading times decreased;
+* Fixed: resolved javascript warnings on help page status;
+* Fixed: subscriber status remains persistent after migration from MP2 to MP3 without sign-up confirmation enabled;

+= 3.9.0 - 2018-08-28 =
+* Improved: email processing in sending queues is now more resilient to invalid data.
+Thanks Tara!
+* Fixed: replaced WooCommerce image in welcome wizard;
+* Fixed: swapped video in welcome wizard with an updated one;
+* Fixed: welcome wizard button displays properly for all users;
+* Fixed: permission error when bypassing data import after new install or reset;
+* Fixed: added indexes to some foreign keys which were missing;
+* Fixed: error displaying number of exported users;
+* Fixed: export search function restored;
+* Fixed: prevent third party APIs from adding data incorrectly via MailPoets API.

+= 3.8.6 - 2018-08-21 =
+* Improved: compatibility with caching plugins

+= 3.8.5 - 2018-08-14 =
+* Changed: End of support for PHP 5.3 and 5.4.
+Please upgrade to PHP 7.0 or newer!
+* Added: improved compatibility with sites cached by server
+* Added: setup wizard for new users;
+* Fixed: plugin activation for new installs to not crash with white screen;
+* Fixed: slow sending on sites with a lot of sent newsletters.

+= 3.8.4 - 2018-08-07 =
+* Added: activation prompt for Mailpoet Sending Service when API key is verified;
+* Added: next scheduled tasks now display in sending queue status;
+* Added: new additional save button to the top of editor page;

+= 3.8.3 - 2018-08-01 =
+* Fixed: resolved potential duplicate sending issue.

+= 3.8.2 - 2018-07-31 =
+* Added: more useful sending status information in Help page.

+= 3.8.1 - 2018-07-24 =
+* Added: images can be used as backgrounds for column layout blocks;
+* Added: notification if cron ping does not work correctly during first sending attempt;
+* Added: new, prettier email type icon;
+* Added: TLS 1.2 support to Swiftmailer to prevent SMTP sending issues;
+* Added: updated error messages coming from the sending service;
+* Added: clarified sending tab to encourage using our free sending service;
+* Fixed: "Create New Form" link in subscription widget now creates a new form again;
+* Fixed: removed call to action for MSS service for users already using MSS.

+= 3.8 - 2018-07-17 =
+* Fixed: proper spacing between paragraphs in full post is now respected;
+* Fixed: deleting users who have opened one newsletter correctly records data for GDPR;
+* Fixed: sending tasks are paused when welcome email is deactivated.
+Thanks, Seng;
+* Fixed: can send when default sender is not set;
+* Updated: API validation message updated to reflect incompatibilities with localhost.

 = 3.7.8 - 2018-06-26 =
 * Added: support for long URLs in newsletter links;